manticoresoftware/manticoresearch/manual/Searching/Search_results.md

 <!-- end -->

 <!-- example sql3 -->
-In some cases, e.g. when you do [faceted search](../Searching/Faceted_search.md) you can get multiple result sets as a response to your SQL query.
+In some cases, such as when performing a [faceted search](../Searching/Faceted_search.md), you may receive multiple result sets as a response to your SQL query.

 <!-- request SQL -->
 ```sql